KuhlTime/bachelor-thesis/content/02_fundamentals.md

 The city is reachable via car, ferry, plane and seaplane and is about a 30-minute flight away from the metropolis of Vancouver.

 The Campbell River Fire Department ... . <!-- TODO: Finish sentence -->
 The main fire station is located near the town center and houses X fire trucks.
 The fire station and its 10 operators serve a total of 49 different fire stations located all across Vancouver Island.
-Any incoming emergency calls get captured and then forwarded to the appropriate station. @cityofcampbellriver_campbell
+Any incoming emergency calls get captured and then forwarded to the appropriate station @cityofcampbellriver_campbell.

 <!-- TODO: Ask Kelly what are the most common emergencies they need to respond to -->
 Most common emergencies include house and forest fires, car accidents ... @bellefleur_2022_in